ibm-messaging/mq-dev-patterns/C/README.md

 And on MacOS, the `DYLD_LIBRARY_PATH` will need to be set to include the curl library directory.

 `export DYLD_LIBRARY_PATH=/opt/homebrew/opt/curl/lib:/opt/mqm/lib64`

+And on Linux, the `LD_LIBRARY_PATH` will also need to be set accordingly.

+`export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/home/linuxbrew/.linuxbrew/Cellar/curl/lib:/opt/mqm/lib64`

-*note: This uses the homebrew install path, if you installed curl via another method, edit the path as required.
+*note: These commands use the homebrew install path, if you installed curl/json-c via another method, edit the path as required.

 To compile a sample with JWT enablement:

+If you have samples that you have already compiled, make sure to get rid of these executable files by running:

+`make clean`

-If you are on a Mac and have installed the curl and json-c libraries through homebrew, you can compile by simply running:
+If you are on a Mac and have installed the curl and json-c libraries through homebrew, you can compile your applications by simply running:
 `make JWT=1`

-Our makefile defaults the library directories to the homebrew MacOS path, but if you are on a different machine or have gone through an alternative installation method - you will need to point the makefile to the correct directories:
+Our makefile defaults the library directories to the homebrew MacOS path, so if you are on a different machine or have gone through an alternative installation method - you will need to point the makefile to the correct directories:

 `make JWT=1 \
   CURL_INCLUDE=/custom/path/to/curl/include \
   CURL_LIB=/custom/path/to/curl/lib \
   JSONC_INCLUDE=/custom/path/to/json-c/include \
-  JSONC_LIB=/custom/path/to/json-c/lib `
+  JSONC_LIB=/custom/path/to/json-c/lib`

-Then you can run the saamples as normal.
+Then you can run the samples as normal.